So you’re considering the life of a fitness guru? The life of a personal trainer is full of promise, reward, and fulfillment.

 - Free exam retakes

-ISSA is well reputed in the PT industry.
-It’s one of the most recognized certifications, and a lot of that may have to do with its international adoption.
+ISSA is well-reputed in the personal trainer degrees industry.
+It’s one of the most recognized certifications, which may have to do with its international adoption.

-ISSA is however not accredited by the NCCA.
-Instead, it is accredited by the Distance Education Accrediting Commission or DEAD.
-Because of the remote delivery nature of ISSA, it’s only fitting that a remote learning accreditation provides the street cred.
+ISSA is, however, not accredited by the NCCA.
+Instead, it is accredited by the Distance Education Accrediting Commission or DEAC.
+Because of the remote delivery nature of ISSA, it’s only fitting that a remote learning accreditation provides street cred.

-In Fact, some cases, ISSA is preferred, making the DEAC the go to accreditation in that case.
+In Fact, in some cases, ISSA is preferred, making the DEAC the go-to accreditation in that case.

-As with most certs, the prerequisites are simply that you be 18 years of age or older and hold current first responder certs (CPR and AED).
+As with most certifications, the personal trainer education requirements are simply that you be 18 years of age or older and hold current first responder certifications (CPR and AED).

 Certification study materials

-So far you have kind of gotten the impression that ISSA is a bit different from the other certs on the block.
-One aspect of this i really enjoy is the inclusion of the hard copy textbook with the basic package.
+So far, you have understood that ISSA differs from the other certificates on the block.
+One aspect of this I really enjoy is the inclusion of the hard copy textbook with the basic package.

-While most cert packages only give you an ebook for their basic tier, ISSA gives you a hard copy textbook right off the bat!
+While most cert packages only give you an ebook for their basic tier, ISSA gives you a hard copy textbook immediately!